Registered Apprenticeship Program - Employers

 Unfamiliar with apprenticeships and how they operate?
 Learn more about the AHIMA Foundation's Managing the Talent Pipeline in Health Information apprenticeship program and the benefits for becoming an apprenticeship.

-Thank you to all employers and institutions whom attended our webinar in 2015 on the AHIMA Foundation's Registered Apprenticeship Program: Managing the Talent Pipeline in Health Information Management.
-We are excited to launch this apprenticeship program and looking forward to working with you in preparing the next generation of HIM professionals.
+Thank you to all employers and institutions who attended our webinar today on the AHIMA Foundation's Registered Apprenticeship Program: Managing the Talent Pipeline in Health Information Management.
+We are excited for this apprenticeship program and looking forward to working with you in preparing the next generation of HIM professionals.

-If you were unable to attend or if you have additional questions, please find the updated presentation slides here.
+If you were unable to attend a webinar or have additional questions please find webinar materials below:

 For those interested in sponsoring/hiring apprentices: